-The global theme for World AIDS Day from 2011-2015, as selected by the World AIDS Campaign, is “Getting to Zero.”
-Backed by the United Nations, the “Getting to Zero” campaign focuses on the goals of zero new infections, zero discrimination and zero AIDS related deaths.
+This is the final year of the “Getting to Zero” global theme for World AIDS Day.
+Selected by the World AIDS Campaign and backed by the United Nations, the “Getting to Zero” campaign focuses on the goals of zero new infections, zero discrimination and zero AIDS-related deaths.

-Since 2005, the number of people dying from AIDS-related causes worldwide has decreased by six million.
-New HIV infections have fallen by a third since 2001.
+Since 2005, the number of people dying from AIDS-related causes worldwide has decreased by 35 per cent.
+New HIV infections have fallen by a third.
 More people than ever are accessing the treatment they need to remain healthy and strong.
 But that doesn’t mean it’s time to stop taking action.

 Together we can ensure that this reversal continues.